Skip to content

 Background

-Green Chem Essential is produced and hosted by media veteran James Rea.
+Green Chem Essential is produced by media veteran James Rea.
 James brings to this effort more than 25 years of experience in communicating green chemistry, and related sustainability topics, to a wide range of audiences, and across all media formats.

 This includes work with the U.S. EPA, National Public Radio (NPR), the ACS Green Chemistry Institute, the Center for Green Chemistry & Green Engineering at Yale, Change Chemistry, and Beyond Benign.